rediacc/docs/docs/rest-api/security-model.md

    - Each vault has a version number for optimistic concurrency control.
    - Each vault belongs to a specific resource (company, team, machine, etc.).

+2. **Chunked Storage**:
+   - Large vault data is automatically split into multiple chunks.
+   - Each chunk has a maximum size of 3072 characters.
+   - Chunks are stored with order information for proper reassembly.
+   - The chunking is transparent to API consumers.

-2. **Vault Operations**:
+3. **Vault Operations**:
    - Create: Creates a new vault with initial data.
-   - Read: Retrieves and decrypts vault data.
+   - Read: Retrieves and decrypts vault data, automatically reassembling chunked data.
-   - Update: Updates vault data with new content.
+   - Update: Updates vault data with new content, handling chunking as needed.
-   - Delete: Securely removes a vault and its data.
+   - Delete: Securely removes a vault and all its associated chunks.

-3. **Concurrency Control**:
+4. **Concurrency Control**:
    - When updating a vault, the client must provide the current version number.
    - If the version matches, the update proceeds and the version is incremented.
    - If the version does not match, the update fails with a concurrency error.